Joelsudd123/CV/docs/index.md

 ## About Me

-I am a [your profession, e.g., Electrical and Electronics Engineering Student] with a passion for [brief description of interests or specialties, e.g., robotics, embedded systems, etc.].
+I am an Electrical and Electronics Engineering Student with a passion for robotics and embedded systems.

 Feel free to explore my portfolio and learn more about my work!